min2ha/ukwa-site/content/target/62165/index.en.md

   "subject": null
 }

-# BBC News: MPs investigate impact of social media and screens on youth

 News article about a The Commons Science and Technology Committee announcing an inquiry into the impact of social media and screen-use on young people's health